gordonsilvera/coursera/Machine Learning-Final Project.md

 7/25/15

 ###About the Dataset
-Dumbbell Biceps Curl in five different fashions:
+This dataset tracks various forms of movements while an individual lifts dumbbells.
+The outcome variable, "classe", is the type of **Dumbbell Biceps Curl** in five different fashions:
 - Class A: exactly according to the specification
 - Class B: throwing the elbows to the front
 - Class C: lifting the dumbbell only halfway